My bucket policy grants full access to another AWS account. Why are IAM users from that account still getting Access Denied errors?

 The AWS Organizations service control policy is blocking access to the bucket

-If the user's account has AWS Organizations enabled, then check the service control policies to be sure that access to Amazon S3 is allowed.
-For example, the following policy explicitly denies access to Amazon S3 and results in an Access Denied error.
+If the user's account has turned on AWS Organizations, then check the service control policies to be sure that access to Amazon S3 is allowed.
+For example, the following policy explicitly denies access to Amazon S3 and results in an Access Denied error:

-For more information on the features of AWS Organizations, see Enabling all features in your organization.
+For more information on the features of AWS Organizations, see Turning on all features in your organization.

 The object doesn't belong to the AWS account that owns the bucket

-To resolve Access Denied errors from object ownership:
+To resolve Access Denied errors from object ownership, try the following solutions:

-If your bucket has Requester Pays enabled, then users from other accounts must specify the request-payer parameter when sending requests to your bucket.
+If you turned on Requester Pays for your bucket, then users from other accounts must specify the request-payer parameter when sending requests to your bucket.
 Otherwise, those users get an Access Denied error.

-For AWS CLI commands, the user must include the --request-payer parameter, similar to the following:
+- For AWS CLI commands, include the --request-payer parameter.
+Example:

 Related information